 Problems to Avoid

 The style and arrangement of an effectively written memo can differ because no two policies, nor their intended audience of readers, are exactly the same.
-Nevertheless, before you submit your policy memo, be sure you proofread the document in order to avoid these common problems.
+Nevertheless, before you submit your policy memo, be sure you proofread the document so that you avoid these common problems.
 If you identify one or more of them, you should rewrite or re-organize the content accordingly.

-5. Minimize subjective reasoning -- avoid emphasizing your personal opinion about the topic.
+5. Minimize subjective reasoning -- although the memo should be persuasive, avoid emphasizing your personal opinion about the topic.
 A policy memo should be written in a professional tone with recommendations based upon empirical reasoning while, at the same time, reflecting a level of passion about your topic.
 However, being passionate does not imply being opinionated.
 The memo should emphasize presenting all of the facts a reader would need to reach his or her own conclusions about the validity of your recommendations.

 6. Use of non-textual elements -- review all tables, charts, figures, graphs, or other non-textual elements and make sure they are labeled correctly.
-Examine each in relation to the text and make sure they are described adequately and relate to the overall content of your memo.
+Examine each in relation to the text, making sure they are described adequately, and that they relate to the overall content of your memo.
 If these elements are located in appendices, make sure references to them within the text is correct [i.e., reference to Figure 2 is actually the table you want the reader to look at].

 Bardach, Eugene and Eric M. Pataschnik.
 A Practical Guide for Policy Analysis: The Eightfold Path to More Effective Problem-Solving.
 5th edition.
 Thousand Oaks, CA: Sage, 2016; Herman, Luciana.
 Policy Memos.
 John F. Kennedy School of Government.
 Harvard University; How to Write a Public Policy Memo.
 Student Learning Center.
 University of California, Berkeley; Memo: Audience and Purpose.
 The Writing Lab and The OWL.
 Purdue University; Policy Memo Requirements and Guidelines, 2012-2013 edition.
 Institute for Public Policy Studies.
 University of Denver; Wilcoxen, Peter J. Tips on Writing a Policy Memo.
 PAI 723, Economics for Public Decisions Course Syllabus.
 Maxwell School of Citizenship and Public Affairs, Syracuse University.